orbisgis/h2gis/docs/dev/applications/h2network.md

 ### H2Network functions

-The following H2Network functions are available:
+The following SQL functions are available:

 {% include table_of_functions.html %}